Take Your Labels to the Next Level

 Do you ever look at your labels and wonder if they could be better?
-Have you gone into a store lately and noticed that your product blends in with all the other products on the shelf?
+Have you visited a store lately and noticed that your product blends in with all the other products on the shelf?
 Maybe you’re considering taking your labels in a new direction, but want to start with baby steps.
-There are things that you can do that won’t add much cost to your order, but can make a label more attractive.
-Consider these five tips for taking your labels to the next level.

 Tip #1: Add Bling with Metallics